vsmk98/QuorumNetworkManager/README.md

 2. Ubuntu 16.04 (this has to do with Constellation)
 3. NodeJS v4.5+ (tested on v4.8.0) (https://nodejs.org/en/download/package-manager/)

-## Installing Ethereum

-NOTE1: This project makes use of bootnode for now, hence we need to install the below
-NOTE2: We will need to use Quorum's geth, so do a `sudo mv /usr/bin/geth /usr/bin/normalGeth`

-1. `sudo apt-get install software-properties-common`
-2. `sudo add-apt-repository -y ppa:ethereum/ethereum`
-3. `sudo apt-get update`
-4. `sudo apt-get install ethereum`

 ## Installing Quorum

+NOTE1: We will need to use Quorum's geth, so do a `sudo mv /usr/bin/geth /usr/bin/normalGeth`

 Installation quide for https://github.com/jpmorganchase/quorum